johnhw/differentiable_sorting/README.md

 Caveats:
 * May not be very efficient (!), requiring approximately `2 log_2(n)^2` matrix multiplies of size `n x n`.
 * Numerical precision is limited, especially with `float32`.
 Very large or very small values will cause trouble.
+Values between 1 and 200 work reasonably.

 ## Libraries